Inside Story

 June, meanwhile, displays attitudes towards marriage and children that are common among young, educated, professional women.
 She will probably marry her long-term boyfriend but doesn’t even want to think about children yet: maybe in her forties?

-The perspective Yang offers is perhaps deliberately blurred.
+The perspective Yang offers is not absolutely clear.
 The women’s stories are presented dispassionately and she largely refrains from critical intervention.
 She writes in her preface about China’s increasingly difficult political situation, but having found a basis for optimism in the lives of these resilient women she ends on a note of hope.
-From the Buddhist monks of Emei Mountain she learns that the only constant in life is change.
+From the Buddhist monks of Emei Mountain she has learnt that the only constant in life is change.
 Below the mountain flows the Emei River, beside which she lived as a child.
 It calls her back to the land of her ancestors, for which she wistfully desires better outcomes than seem to her likely under the present regime. •

 Private Revolutions: Coming of Age in a New China